tylim88/Efficient-Typescript-Mororepo/README.md

 2. Vitest: Easier to configure and featuring a very fast watch mode compared to Jest, with an API similar to Jest for those familiar with the library.

 3. SWC: A lightning-fast JS/TS compiler written in Rust.
-It can run scripts without requiring any configuration, unlike Babel.
+It can run TS scripts out of the box, unlike Babel.

 4. GitHub Actions: A clean and easy-to-use UI for automating tasks, hosted by the same company as your code for faster performance.